davidcarboni/restolino/README.md

 It's not comprehensive, won't give you the flexibility you want and doesn't really care about your special needs.

 What it does do is get you started and stays out of your way, because configuring frameworks is a distraction from what you are actually trying to achieve.
 Java is a great language with loads of support, but it's not efficient for the Web.
 This is my way of changing that.
+It's good for REST and it's also a nice quick-and-dirty static file server.

 If you're a purist, this is not the framework you are looking for.